 - Community-based organizations that engage in pro-immigrant advocacy.

-The host organization must be willing to host the student for 10 weeks and provide a $1,500 stipend.
-The $1,500 amount may be paid from the host organization’s funds or may be provided by the law student through other means, e.g., law school public interest funding, independent fundraising, etc. The host organization must commit to supervise and provide all logistical needs of the Fellow including office space and supplies.
+The host organization must be willing to host the student for 10 weeks and provide a $1,000 stipend.
+The $1,000 amount may be paid from the host organization’s funds or may be provided by the law student through other means, e.g., law school public interest funding, independent fundraising, etc. The host organization must commit to supervise and provide all logistical needs of the Fellow including office space and supplies.
 Host organizations in underserved regions or performing work that supports people who have less access to immigration assistance or resources will be prioritized.

 Selection criteria include:

 - Projects which provide direct legal services to low-income and underserved individuals, including intake, client and

 witness interviews, courtroom advocacy and legal research and writing.

 - Projects which provide community education and outreach.

 - Projects which advocate for more just and humane immigration laws and policies.

 - Law students enrolled in law school program.

 - Demonstrated commitment to social justice and/or immigrants’ rights issues.